All Episodes

 I'm having trouble deciphering what you're saying because of my hearing loss.

-What is your point after that?
+So what is your point after that?

 Well, the point is you have these two classes of voters.

-The one that you say are doctors, well-lectured, well-educated.
+The one that you say that doctors, well-lectured, well-educated, those are the highest information voters.

 All right.

-Charles, I hope the audience understood, because I didn't.
+Charles, I hope the audience understood because I didn't.

 It's not your fault.